arnaudleray/pocketgrid/README.md

 ```

 ### Responsive example
-To make a responsive version of this example, we could just change the CSS file like that:
+To make a responsive version of the nested grid example, we only have to change the CSS file like that:

 **CSS file**
 ```CSS